 - A lab experiment in which he was filmed whilst seperated from his mother for 10 days

 Other questions in this quiz

-5. What were the results of Hodges and Tizard's study?
+5. What were the results of Robertson and Robertson's study on John?

 - He showed protest for the first 2 days, then he showed despair as he tried to gain attention from the nurses who were busy with other children so he gave up.
 Then John showed detachment as he was reluctant to give affection when his mother returned